-The information sent via The New Paper, or presented on or through the Site or our Text, is made available solely for general information purposes.
+The information sent via The New Paper, or presented on or through the Site or our Service, is made available solely for general information purposes.
 We do not warrant the accuracy, completeness, usefulness, or safety of this information.
 Any reliance you place on such information is strictly at your own risk.
 We disclaim all liability and responsibility arising from any reliance placed on such information by you or any other visitor to the site, or by anyone who may be informed of any of its contents or the contents of the service.

 7. Content You Provide to Us

 You are legally responsible for all information, data, text, software, music, sound, photographs, graphics, video, messages or other Content uploaded, posted or stored in connection with your use of the The New Paper.
 The New Paper is not responsible for your Content.
 You hereby grant The New Paper a worldwide, royalty-free, non-exclusive license to host and use the Content in order to provide you with the Service, and hereby represent and warrant that you have all the rights necessary to grant us such license.
 You are responsible for any Content that may be lost or unrecoverable through your use of the Service.
 You are encouraged to archive your Content regularly and frequently.